 - Spots – this refers to flat spots that can’t be felt.

 - Blistery – this means a bump with clear fluid-filled middle.

 - Welt – this is a raised, part red and part skin-colored area.
 It can be small or large.
 An example of a welt is hives.

-- Blotches – like a welt, but flat, and usually not a uniform color – part are red and parts are flesh toned.
+- Blotches – like a welt, but flat, and usually not a uniform color – parts are red and parts are flesh-toned.

 - Patch – this refers to a flat area of the skin larger than just a little bump.